ZJCODE/Multi-Agent-Framework/README.md

 )
 ```

-or with set output language (default is English)
+or set language used in the environment

 ```python
 env = Env(